 Chlorine is a more common pool sanitizer than bromine, which makes it quite affordable.
 Therefore, it is will be a great choice when you need to treat larger pools and do it more often.

-Chlorine is also an easy compound to stabilize for outdoor pools as you only need to add cyanuric acid (
+Chlorine is also an easy compound to stabilize for outdoor pools as you only need to add cyanuric acid (pool stabilizer).
+Unlike bromine, it leaves the pool water clear since it does not have a cloudy effect.

 - More affordable sanitizer